KangWoosung/react-firebase-chat/README.md

 https://github.com/safak/react-firebase-chat

+..

-I am refactoring his code with TypeScript, Tailwind and some React Libs like React-Hook-Form, Zod etc.
+I am refactoring his code with TypeScript, Tailwind and some React libraries like React-Hook-Form, Zod etc.

-And Zustand was replaced with React Context API as well.
+And Zustand has been replaced by useContext & useReducer custom hooks as well just for my own interest.

 Thanks again to Lama Dev for the lecture.
 It was a big step forward for me.